 Office of Representation Appeals

-Reviews of election-related decisions, including dismissals of petitions and post-election decisions by Regional Directors, are handled by the Office of Representation Appeals in Washington, D.C.
-Requests must be filed within two weeks of the Regional Director’s decision.
+Reviews of election-related decisions, including dismissals of petitions and pre-election decisions by Regional Directors, are handled by the Office of Representation Appeals in Washington, D.C.
+Requests for review c an be filed at any time up to 14 days after a certification of representation or the results of an election or a dismissal of the petition.
 Each case is assigned to an attorney and a supervisor for a review of the case, which is then presented to the Board.
 The Board may deny review or grant review of the decision.
 If the Board grants review, the parties may file additional briefs on review.
-The office handles approximately 155 representation cases per year.

 For a list of all NLRB elections by month, please see our Election Reports.